neuropoly/intranet.neuro.polymtl.ca/_sources/geek-tips/git-annex.md

 git add .gitignore .gitattributes && git commit -m "Configure git-annex"

 git annex init
-git annex config --set annex.addunlocked true # .gitattributes runs the filter on 'git add', which leaves files 'unlocked';
-                                              # i.e. as themselves, instead of as symlinks into .git/annex/objects;
-                                              # this setting ensures files added with 'git annex add' are also 'unlocked'.
+# .gitattributes runs the filter on 'git add', which leaves files 'unlocked'; i.e. as themselves, instead of as symlinks into .git/annex/objects; this setting ensures files added with 'git annex add' are also 'unlocked'.
+git annex config --set annex.addunlocked true

 # Here, copy in or create initial files, wherever they are from:
-# rsync, wget, curl, tar, dropbox, etc <...>
+# rsync, wget, curl, tar, dropbox, etc <...>, then run the following commands.

 git add .
 git commit -m "Initial data"